baktragh/a8_backup_td/readme.md

 * Import monolithic binary files
 * Import Turbo 2000 files from tape images
 * Estimate recording time
+* Promote the utility disk to the latest version

 UDMan requires JRE or JDK 8.
 JRE or JDK 17 and above is recommended.